 Strategic Aviation Special Interest Group (of the Local Government Association)

 West London Business

 The HSPG is independent, but works closely with, the airport operator Heathrow Airport Limited.

 Past and Future

-That collaborative and partnership is equally as important now (even though airport expansion is no longer the focus given the Appeal Court's decision on the Airports NPS) with the current focus on sustainable recovery for local communities and businesses from C19 and the downturn around the airport and in the HSPG area.
+That collaborative and partnership is equally as important now (even given the radical changes of context following the legal challenges to the Airports NPS and the outbreak of Covid-19 pandemic) with the current focus on sustainable recovery for local communities and businesses from C19 and the downturn around the airport and in the HSPG area.
 The Group will continue to develop and evolve in response to changing needs in the future.